SilverBut/LCTF2017_YublKey/README.md

 Some open-source keyboard, such as GH60, is interestring.
 However, they can also be hackable if users are trying to flash from something they know completely nothing about it.

 This "YublKey" **(not YubiKey!)** will try to modify *tmk_keyboard*, a famous open-source keyboard firmware project.
-I have added a keylogger into the internal RAM of it, and once accepted appropiate input, it will output all internal RAM contents out.
+Once you have pressed "App" key, it will print out the flag.
+Check git commit log for changes, which is pretty simple.

 The target is GH60 (using ATMega32u4, which has a config file in IDA) with only 2Kbytes of SRAM so we need to use it wisely.